thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 25 June 2023
+### Daily Rundown on Monday, 26 June 2023

-- The average temperature today is 24.51˚C;
+- The average temperature today is 18.46˚C;
-- With highs of 24.7˚C and lows of 12.68˚C.
+- With highs of 18.57˚C and lows of 11.26˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->